shaneagibson/hmrc4j/README.md

 > DISCLAIMER : This Library is still a work-in-progress, and is still subject to further testing.
 It is not yet production-ready.

+This library is provides a java-wrapper for HMRC's growing collection of APIs.
+For more information on what APIs are available, how to register as a developer and start using this library, take a look at the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation).

 ### Accessing an Unrestricted Endpoint

 An unrestricted endpoint is accessible without a `server_token` or OAuth 2.0 `access_token`.